 the goods to be safely entering the country without being taxed by the customs

 at the airport.
-If they find them to be valued more than US$250 then they will
+If they price them to be valued more than US$250 then they will

-only allow you to bring along with you up to that value, and the rest will be
+only allow you to bring to the maximum limit allowed, and the rest will be